whereswelly-govhack/wheres-welly/README.md

 ![imagetitle](./imgs/khandallah.png?raw=true "Optional Title")

 It is also possible to plot regions based on walking distance.
-If you simply want to take a walk and see how far is too far, Where's Wally will help you do that too.
+If you simply want to take a walk and see how far is too far, Where's Welly will help you do that too.

 <p align="center">
   <img src="https://raw.githubusercontent.com/whereswelly-govhack/wheres-welly/master/imgs/hataitai_small.png">